These fresh roasted green chilies are so flavorful. You’ll never want to buy canned again.

 Depending on your heat preference, remove the seeds and the rib of the peppers.
 I leave some seeds in my peppers.

-I like to keep mine portioned out in 4 oz sizes so I put them in the tiny 4 oz mason jar.
+To store you can keep them portioned out in 4 oz sizes buy putting them in tiny 4 oz mason jar.
 Seal lid.
 Throw in freezer.
+Or, if you are going to use within the next few days, the refrigerator.